Course code B920Apply now

-Since 1 April 2015, all Higher Education Institutions delivering NHS funded training programmes are required to assess students for their values using the core requirements set out in the Value Based Recruitment (VBR) framework.
+Since 1 April 2015, all Higher Education Institutions delivering NHS training programmes are required to assess students for their values using the core requirements set out in the Value Based Recruitment (VBR) framework.
 This assessment will take place as part of our recruitment process.

 Apply online through the Universities and Colleges Admissions Service (UCAS), between September and January; they will send your application on to us.
 Applications submitted after this date will be considered late and the course you have applied for might be full by this time; however, we will consider you for alternative suitable courses.

 Their website www.ucas.com provides all the information you need about universities, courses, locations, entry requirements and financial support.
 You are allowed to select up to five course choices.
 You need to use the correct UCAS campus and course codes as not all courses are offered at every campus.
 You will be asked for the following information when you apply online:

 - B Brampton Road, Carlisle

 - E University of Cumbria at Energus, Workington